-- A. Municipal Golf (favorable variance) is up \$953k.
-The Cincinnati Recreation Commission continues to experience an increase in the utilization of the golf courses as people are looking for outside activities during the pandemic. - B. Recreation Special Activities (unfavorable variance) is down \$591k.
+- A. Municipal Golf (favorable variance) is up \$902k.
+The Cincinnati Recreation Commission continues to experience an increase in the utilization of the golf courses as people are looking for outside activities during the pandemic. - B. Recreation Special Activities (unfavorable variance) is down \$395k.
 The Cincinnati Recreation Commission is still seeing a reduction in revenue due to lower attendance of recreation center programs as a result of the lingering pandemic.
-Cancellations of some team sports have also occurred due to a shortage of game officials. - C. Hazard Abatement (unfavorable variance) is down \$547K.
-Even though the foreclosure ban has been lifted, there has not been an increase in foreclosures.
-Therefore, the number of Vacant Foreclosure Licenses remains low.
-The Vacant Buildings Maintenance License (VBML) revenue has not started to rebound either.
-A potential driver could be that homes are staying occupied and development plans are being instituted.
+Cancellations of some team sports have also occurred due to a shortage of game officials. - C. Hazard Abatement (unfavorable variance) is down \$452K.
+Even though the foreclosure ban has been lifted there has not been an increase in foreclosures.
+Therefore, the number of Vacant Foreclosure Licenses is still down.
+The Vacant Buildings Maintenance License revenue has not started to rebound either.
+A driver could be that homes are staying occupied and development plans are being instituted.
 This will lead to lower revenue in this fund but there may be more revenue in the General Fund as permits for improvements increase.

-Variances in other restricted funds are primarily due to the timing of billing and collections.
+Variances in other restricted funds are due mostly to timing of billing and collections.
 By year end they will come more in line with the estimate.
 Finance will continue to monitor these funds.